The Death of the West: Summary

-Buchanan argues that the decline of the Christian faith is the primary cause of low birth rates, hopelessness, and political utopianism.
-He cites examples of anti-Christian sentiment such as the negative reactions to Catholic films and the triumphant attitude of secularism.
+Buchanan also argues that the decline of the Christian faith is the primary cause of low birth rates, hopelessness, and political utopianism.
+He cites examples of anti-Christian sentiment such as negative reactions to Catholic films and the triumphant attitude of secularism.
 According to Buchanan, "Western Man has decided he can disobey God without consequence and become his own God."
 And at the same time: "The new hedonism seems unable to give people a reason to go on living."
-He depicts the United States as a country divided between the old culture and the new, with little contact or debate between two diametrically opposed systems of thought.
+He depicts the United States as a country with a culture which is being demolished by the counterculture, and as a result, scarcely a trace of the traditional system of thought is left.